Film review: How the Vikings defense fell apart on Eagles' 53-yard touchdown

 At the start of the second quarter, the Eagles faced a second-and-8 play near midfield.
 A trio of Watkins (#16) and tight ends Dallas Goedert (#88) and Jack Stoll (#89) align to the defense's right.
 The Vikings run a "quarters" coverage, according to O'Connell.
 This and Cover 2 — with two deep defenders — have been the most predominant coverages run by Donatell.

 Safety Camryn Bynum (#24) and cornerback Cameron Dantzler (#3) have the deep half of the field over the Eagles trio.
-The problems seemingly arise when Goedert crosses his route under Watkins; Bynum locks onto the interior threat he originally aligned over — Goedert — and appears to miss Watkins run past him deep.
+The problems seemingly arise when Goedert crosses his route under Watkins; Bynum locks onto the interior threat he originally aligned over — Goedert — which he was supposed to do, according to defensive coordinator Ed Donatell.

+Dantzler, just outside of the screen in the video below, also locks onto Goedert and lets Watkins run free.

-Hurts reads Bynum and unloads the 53-yard touchdown as soon as Watkins passes the Vikings' second-year safety.
-O'Connell indicated Bynum should've stayed deep with Watkins down the field.
-Instead, Bynum and Dantzler each cover Goedert on the out-breaking route and leave Watkins wide open for the biggest play allowed by the Vikings through two games.
+Hurts sees Watkins and unloads the 53-yard touchdown as soon as he passes the Vikings' coverage.
+Dantzler, who was eventually pulled from the game and replaced by rookie Akayleb Evans, should've stayed deep with Watkins, according to Donatell.

 A couple more notes from watching back the Vikings defense: